 Solar Energy: Scanning Probe Microscopy and Nanostructured Photovoltaics

-Conjugated polymers blends are promising materials for the next generation of low-cost photovoltaic materials.
-To better understand these materials, we combine optical spectroscopy and scanning- probe methods to study charge separation, recombination and transport as a function of thin film morphology and interfacial chemistry in thin films of organic semiconductors.
+Many promising materials -- such as hybrid perovskites, conjugated polymers, and colloidal quantum dots -- that are being explored for next-generation energy generation and storage exhibit complex structure-function relationships at the nanoscale.
+To better understand these materials, we combine optical spectroscopy and scanning- probe method develpment to study charge separation, recombination and transport as a function of thin film morphology and interfacial chemistry in thin films of organic semiconductors.
 Our group has pioneered new applications of scanning probe microscopy such as time-resolved electrostatic force microscopy (trEFM) and photoconductive atomic force microscopy (trAFM) to image charge generation, photocurrents, and trapping in nanostructured solar cells.
 In addition we use Dip-Pen Nanolithography to generate templates for controlling nanoscale morphology through surface chemistry (image above).
-Electrostatic force microscopy and conducting-probe AFM are used to characterize charge generation, transport, and recombination, with simultaneous spatial resolutions better than 50 nm, and time resolutions of tens of microseconds.
+Electrostatic force microscopy and conducting-probe AFM are used to characterize charge generation, transport, and recombination, with simultaneous spatial resolutions better than 50 nm, and time resolutions of tens of nanoseconds.

 Light Harvesting, Ligands, and Lifetimes: Optoelectronic Properties of Colloidal Quantum Dots